Collaboration & partnerships

-To accelerate the development of technologies to help reduce our impacts on air, land and water resources, Cenovus collaborates with industry peers through several organizations.
+To accelerate the development of technologies to help reduce our impacts on air, land and water resources, Cenovus collaborates with industry peers and actively partners with other industries, organizations, academic institutions, scientists and entrepreneurs to find innovative solutions and develop sustainability initiatives.

 CRIN is a network of oil and gas industry professionals, innovators and technology incubators and accelerators.
 Its objective is to increase the Canadian oil and gas industry’s capacity to test, pilot and demonstrate clean technologies that could significantly reduce GHG emissions and improve environmental performance in our industry.